 People are not absolutely good or bad.
 There must have been times when your friend didn’t exactly act like one or when your enemy was kind to you.
 So, why does your mind lean towards one aspect more than the other?
 You will discover that your view of the other person is more based on what you are willing to recall about them than what they actually did.
 One of the reasons you feel neutral about the stranger is because you don’t have any good or bad memory of them.
 They didn’t help or hurt you.

 The source of emotions is our perception (and interpretation) of reality and not the reality itself.
 If you choose to question the validity of your emotions with awareness, as in this meditation, a blanket of peace will cover you.
 You will come to understand that we cannot label people as precisely as we often do, and, further, our categorization is not completely fair or objective either.
 With this understanding, you experience a deep sense of equanimity.
-And, a sense of equanimity is the first definitive step towards inner peace.
+And, a sense of equanimity is the first definitive step toward inner peace.
 This is another name for enlightenment, if you ask me.

-In Anthony De Mello’s One Minute Wisdom, a disciple asked the master what is enlightenment.
+In Anthony De Mello’s One Minute Wisdom, a disciple asked the master, “What is enlightenment?”
 The master replied:

 To be public-spirited and belong to no party,